Congratulations Graduating Student!

 You should be quite proud of yourself and your remarkable achievement!
 You will find everything you need right here to prepare for your upcoming Commencement exercise.

-It is very important for you to attend your Commencement Rehearsal on Monday, May 12 at 5 p.m. in The O'Shaughnessy Auditorium.
+It is very important for you to attend your Commencement rehearsal on Wednesday, May 13 at 5:00 p.m. in The O'Shaughnessy Auditorium.
 You get:

 Final Commencement instructions and information

 The St. Paul Bookstore will be open until rehearsal begins at 5:00 p.m.